McMartin preschool trial: Acquittals

 On January 18, 1990, after three years of testimony and nine weeks of deliberation by the jury, Peggy McMartin Buckey was acquitted on all counts.
-Ray Buckey was cleared on 52 of 65 counts.
+Ray Buckey was cleared on 52 of 65 counts, while the jury were deadlocked on 13 counts.
 Nine of 11 jurors at a press conference following the trial stated that they believed the children had been molested but the evidence did not allow them to state who had committed the abuse beyond a reasonable doubt.
 Eleven out of the thirteen jurors who remained by the end of the trial voted to acquit Buckey of the charges; the refusal of the remaining two to vote for a not guilty verdict resulted in the deadlock.

 Second trial and dismissal

 Ray Buckey was retried later on 6 of the 13 counts of which he was not acquitted in the first trial.
 The second trial opened on May 7, 1990, and resulted in another hung jury on July 27, 1990.
 The prosecution then gave up trying to obtain a conviction, and the case was closed with all charges against Ray Buckey dismissed.
-He had been jailed for five years without ever being convicted of committing any crime.
+He had been jailed for five years without ever being convicted of any crime.